Yajie-Z/HLC2/README.md

 # HLC2
-An efficient heterogeneous cross-matcher for large catalogs
+A highly efficient cross-matching framework for large astronomical catalogues in hybrid computing platforms

-New emerging large single-dish radio telescopes like Five-hundred-meter Aperture Spherical radio Telescope (FAST) have heightened the need for developing both more resilient hardware and efficient algorithms than those conventional technology can provide.
-To process the spectral line data from the radio telescopes, the convolution-based gridding algorithm is widely adopted to solve the most compute-intensive parts of creating sky images: gridding.

-**HCGrid** is a high performance gridding software for the spectral line data gridding of the large single-dish radio telescope.
-Cygrid is the state-of-the-art gridding method for single-dish radio telescope deployed in the computing environment of  multiple CPU cores
+This is the main source code of HLC2, which can perform cross-matching between two astronomical catalogues.
+HLC2 is a high performance command-line cross-matching tool running on the Linux platform, which is implemented in C and C++.

 - [HCGrid](#hcgrid)
   * [More About HCGrid](#more-about-hcgrid)